Zudest/KingdomDuels/content/scrolls/timeline.md

         * The National Japanese tournament happens, Haga is declared champion.
         * Pegasus defeats Yugi, taking his grandfather's soul as hostage with his Millennium Eye.
         * The Duelist Kingdom tournament happens (duration 2 days).
 Yugi wins the tournament, defeats Pegasus and becomes Duelist King, saving his grandfather's soul.
 Bakura later uses this opportunity to challenge and defeat the weakened Pegasus, taking his Millennium Eye and putting him into a coma.
-        * Simultaneously to that tournament, Pegasus attempted and failed to take over Kaiba Corporation.
-Kaiba ended up firing The Big Five for this.
+        * Simultaneously to that tournament, Pegasus attempted and failed to take over Kaiba Corporation with the help of the other shareholders of that company: the group known as "the Big Five".
+Kaiba ends up firing The Big Five for this betrayal.
         * Start of a new school year (2nd year of school for Yugi and friends).
 Otogi joins the classroom.
         * Kaiba, Yugi and friends end up imprisoned in a virtual world, in a trap set up by the Big Five and Noah Kaiba (duration 1 day).
         * "The Art of Egypt" exhibition takes place in the Domino City Museum.
 Shadi's spirit tests Yugi in a duel.
 Ishizu meets Kaiba, gives him an Egyptian God card, and a few days later she also meets Yugi.
 She gives both of them knowledge about the past using the old stone tablets and her Millennium Item.